telefonicaid/fiware-sth-comet/doc/manuals/raw-data-retrieval.md

 -   **dateFrom**: The starting date and time from which the raw context information is desired.
 It is an optional parameter.
 -   **dateTo**: The final date and time until which the raw context information is desired.
 It is an optional parameter.
--   **filetype**: The raw context information can be requested as a file setting this query parameter to the desired file type.
+-   **file type**: The raw context information can be requested as a file setting this query parameter to the desired file type.
 Currently, the only supported value and file type is `csv`.
 It is an optional parameter.
 -   **count**: The total count of elements could be asked using this query parameter.
 Supported values are `true` or `false`.
 As a result response will include a new header: Fiware-Total-Count.
 It is an optional parameter which